mach-composer/mach-composer-plugin-amplience/README.md

 # Amplience Plugin for Mach Composer

-This repository contains the Sentry plugin for Mach Composer.
+This repository contains the Amplience plugin for Mach Composer.
 It requires Mach Composer 3.x

 It uses the Terraform provider for Amplience, see https://github.com/labd/terraform-provider-amplience/